-When using the interval analytics functions:
+There are a few important items to note when using the interval analytics functions:

 - The interval analytic functions do not fully support the xsd:date and xsd:time data types and may return incorrect results; users should avoid these two types. - Comparisons of xsd:date and xsd:dateTime within the same day may return unexpected results. xsd:date and xsd:dateTime comparisons are supported outside of the 14 hour time zone range and the 24 hour day span of xsd:date. - xsd:date results are now included when filtering on xsd:dateTime (outside the same day) and vice versa (xsd:dateTime results when filter on xsd:date).
 If strict xsd:dateTime results (or xsd:date results) are required, the appropriate data type filter should be added.